 They say that when you've got a hammer, everything looks like a nail.
-Well, lately my hammer has been data from Forbes.
-Which means that I can't seem to write a post without pounding on the world's billionaires.
-(Luckily, they deserve it.)
+Lately my hammer has been data from Forbes.

 Backing up a bit, the reason I'm holding a Forbes hammer is that since late 2021, I've been scraping Forbes' global billionaire data.
 The endeavor started with an email from my colleague DT Cochrane, who pointed out the value of having a daily snapshot of billionaires' wealth.
 I concurred, and set some billionaire-scraping code in motion.
-The result is that today, I have just over two years worth of daily data about the wealth of the world's billionaires.
+The result is that today, I have just over two years' worth of daily data about the wealth of the world's billionaires.